 \section{Introduction}

 Two major tensions in contemporary cosmology involve discrepancies in the measured values of the Hubble constant (\(H_0\)) and the amplitude of matter clustering (\(\sigma_8\)), as inferred from different cosmological observations.
-Early-time probes, including the Cosmic Microwave Background (CMB) \cite{Planck2020}, Baryon Acoustic Oscillations (BAO) \cite{BAO2017}, Big Bang Nucleosynthesis (BBN) \cite{BBN2021}, DES \cite{DES2018}, estimate \(H_0\) to lie within \(67-68.5\) km/s/Mpc.
-These values are significantly lower, up to a \(5.3\sigma\) discrepancy, than late-time measurements from SH0ES \cite{Sh0ES2019} and H0LiCOW \cite{Wong:2019kwg}, which find \(H_0 = 74.03 \pm 1.42\) km/s/Mpc \cite{Riess_2022}.
-The parameter \(\sigma_8\), quantifies the root-mean-square of matter density fluctuations at a scale of \(8\ h^{-1}\) Mpc.
+Early time probes, including the Cosmic Microwave Background (CMB) \cite{Planck2020}, Baryon Acoustic Oscillations (BAO) \cite{BAO2017}, Big Bang Nucleosynthesis (BBN) \cite{BBN2021}, DES \cite{DES2018}, estimate \(H_0\) to lie within \(67-68.5\) km/s/Mpc.
+These values are significantly lower, up to a \(5.3\sigma\) discrepancy, than late time measurements from SH0ES \cite{Sh0ES2019} and H0LiCOW \cite{Wong:2019kwg}, which find \(H_0 = 74.03 \pm 1.42\) km/s/Mpc \cite{Riess_2022}.
+The parameter \(\sigma_8\), quantifies the root mean square of matter density fluctuations at a scale of \(8\ h^{-1}\) Mpc.
 A related parameter, \(S_8 = \sigma_8 \sqrt{\Omega_m/0.3}\), is often used.
-Low-redshift probes, such as galaxy clustering, weak gravitational lensing, and galaxy cluster counts\cite{Simon:2022lde,Yuan:2022jqf,DES:2021vln,Busch:2022pcx,Wright:2025xka}, systematically yield lower \(S_8\) values compared to those derived from primary CMB anisotropies and the CMB lensing power spectrum, with a persistent \(2-3\sigma\) tension \cite{Planck:2015lwi}.
+Low redshift probes, such as galaxy clustering, weak gravitational lensing, and galaxy cluster counts \cite{Simon:2022lde,Yuan:2022jqf,DES:2021vln,Busch:2022pcx,Wright:2025xka}, systematically yield lower \(S_8\) values compared to those derived from primary CMB anisotropies and the CMB lensing power spectrum, with a persistent \(2-3\sigma\) tension \cite{Planck:2015lwi}.